Physical Therapist

 What should i minor in to look appealing to put school?
 I am an athletic training major

-Asked by Alexis Kanne about 7 years ago
+Asked by Alexis Kanne over 7 years ago

 I was wondering what your education background is, and how you found your position?
 Also what is the work environment like and the organizational culture and how does it relate to your personal interest?

-Asked by Sivana Lofton almost 11 years ago
+Asked by Sivana Lofton about 11 years ago

 Will Medicare pay for a pt. to see 2 diff.
 PT's at diff. locations w/in the same time frame?
 I spoke with a pt who's seeing a PT for lymphedema therapy at 1 outpt clinic and going to another PT for balance & strengthening at a diff. outpt clinic...